rlivingsus/misc/heart.md

 ## New up top

+### 7.26.22 appointment with Mark Anstadt Polyclinic
+- how to view results of labs?  online lab view of labcorp
+- LDL 38 great with 59 new meds to under 50.
+- LPA lowering medication forgot the name Pelacarsen.
+He's looking for outcomes but sounds to be on track for late next year possibly but keep blood sugars from going up.
+- HDL 41.
+Coconut oil with raise LDL and HDL so don't take this.
+- Total cholesterol 95
+- **Doctor Hoffman A1C check maybe increase Jardiance.
+10mg starting dose but maybe increase.
+5.8 --> 6.0 and this time didn't check
+- **Followup in 3-6 months.
+Monday December 5th.
+3:30pm next meeting

 ### 7.22.22 About trans fat & updated labs from 4.11.22

 **partially hydrogenated oil**(avoid) aka trans fat